-Given how the Income Tax Act treats personal-injury damages, it should come as no surprise that income-replacement benefits are also not taxed.
-However, although this is a real advantage, remember that these benefits will always be 30% less than your pre-injury income (which, for many Canadians, will mimic the effect of income taxes), and may be reduced still further if you receive similar benefits from other sources.
+Given how the Income Tax Act treats personal injury damages, it should come as no surprise that income replacement benefits are also not taxed.
+However, although this is a real advantage, remember that these benefits will always be 30% less than your pre-injury income, and may be reduced still further if you receive similar benefits from other sources.

 Thankfully, the Income Tax Act’s treatment of income replacement benefits is not as convoluted as its treatment of long-term disability benefits.
 When you receive income replacement benefits, you do not pay tax on them, just like you don’t pay tax on a damage award resulting from personal injury.

 But as easy as that principle is to understand, qualifying for income replacement benefits can be more complicated.
 In the first place, not everyone is eligible for income replacement benefits in Ontario.
 In addition, insurance companies are notorious for how much they resist any application for benefits, even when their liability is clear.